Introduction What you can find in this package and how you can use it

 Getting Started What to click to make this work

-This installation option is used if you don't have any OpenCart installations on your server. 'themeXXX(full).zip' archive used in this guide contains the OpenCart engine and the theme with sample data, so you don't need to upload the OpenCart engine separately.
+This installation option is used if you do not have any OpenCart installations on your server.
+The 'themeXXX(full).zip' archive used in this guide contains the OpenCart engine and the theme with sample data, so you don not need to upload the OpenCart engine separately.
 The sample data will make your OpenCart website appear the same as on the template preview page, with all the sample products, modules and site testing installed.

 Use this option if you already have an OpenCart based website and just want to change its appearance by installing a new theme.